jrefstrupalvear/IntroToProgrammingFinalProject/README.md

 # Stock Predictor

 ## Description
-Uses selenium to scrape stock data from yahoo finance and simple machine learning to make an easy prediction
+Uses selenium to scrape stock data from yahoo finance and simple machine learning to make an easy prediction.
+Goals: Scrape Data from a Website and Present it in a tangible Way

 ## Getting Started